 Sometimes it surprises me that it has been more than 26 years since I began working with adolescents and adults with Addictions, Mood Disorders, Trauma, ADHD, Relationship and Intimacy Disorders.
 This fascinating work led me to Certification in EMDR, and eventually as an EMDR Consultant to others learning how to use these skills to help people.
 New awarenesses came up along the way, and soon I trained to become a Certified Sex Addiction Therapist through IITAP.
 Seeking new understanding constantly, I became Nationally Certified as a Master Addiction Counselor through NAADAC, trained in the Trauma Resiliency Model and Psychosomatic Therapies, Attachment Models and Sex Therapy.
 It is a wonderful journey because I am energized by people like you daily.
 With a responsibility to share, my work takes on the role of public speaker, program innovator and trainer in Women’s Issues, Adolescent and Family Treatment with Mood Disorders and Addictions across our Country.
 Often I’m told my style is active and engaging… and that feels good.
 It is important to never forget it is just as important to be a “learner” as a “teacher,” so I strive to maintain extensive training and education – this comes to life in a “laser focused” insight when we sit down together.
 My pledge is a “personal authenticity” that you will see from our earliest session, and this is something we will build upon to create success together.
 It has been a long road, having developed two successful private practices, Colorado and California, with the most recent being Julieann Myers – Center for Healthy Change.
 The group practice you are reading about in these pages offers a clinically collaborative team approach using trauma-informed relational and attachment based models to address issues of addiction, mood disorders, relationships, and trauma.
-Forgive me if I sound too prideful, but our team is highly experienced and caring, and we insist upon utmost professionalism, excellence, and measurable outcomes always.
+We have even pioneered Yoga-Infused Psychotherapy© to bring about faster relief for our clients.
+Forgive me if I sound too prideful, but our team has been curated organically, is highly experienced and caring, and we insist upon utmost professionalism, excellence, and measurable outcomes always.

 Katy Joy Freeman, LMFT, MB-EAT trainer, Certified Yoga and QiGong Instructor